 She ran her first ultra (the Miwok 100K) in May, 2000; moved to Denver, Colorado in 2001; ran the Badwater 135 in 2002; earned a Teaching English as a Second Language credential (Cambridge University) in 2003; and became Race Director of the Miwok 100K in 2004.
 In 2007, Tia took over as Managing Editor of UltraRunning magazine, completing a seven-year stint there before leaving to get a Masters degree in Business (MBA) at Southern Oregon University.
 She has served on the Western States 100 Board of Trustees since 2012.

 Tia moved to Southern Oregon once both of her amazing daughters were off to college.
-She finished the Marathon des Sables in 2010, learned to scuba dive in 2011, raced Ironman Canada in 2012, and ran the grueling TransAlpine Run through Germany, Austria, Switzerland and Italy in 2013.
+She finished the Marathon des Sables in 2010, raced Ironman Canada in 2012, and ran the grueling TransAlpine Run through Germany, Austria, Switzerland and Italy in 2013.
 Tia completed her advanced scuba certification in 2015, and finished the UTMB’s CCC100K in 2016.

 You can contact Tia at: Miwok100K@gmail.com